Individual Health Insurance

 What Benefits Must Be Covered?

 The ACA set new minimum standards for all health plans.
 There are no longer pre-existing condition limitations or questionnaires about your health status to complete.
 Insurers are required to provide their customers with a summary of their plans’ coverage, which much include all services listed in the Washington State benchmark plan.
 To view a summary of the benefits included in the Washington State benchmark plan, click here.
-A new Washington benchmark plan, required by federal law, will take effect in 2017.
 In addition to required services, insurers can choose to include additional services in their plans.
 Your plan must give you a summary of benefits and coverage (SBC) and a glossary of commonly used terms before you enroll and each year when you renew your plan.
 State law requires your insurer to give you certain other information if you request it.

-To obtain more information about plans available on Healthplanfinder, click here, click on “Find Quality Coverage,” fill out the information, click on “Show Plans,” then click on “More Information on this Plan” for each plan that you want to learn about.
-This information is basic and does not tell you everything you may need to know, such as which prescription medications are covered or which services are limited to a certain number per year.
-For this information, it is best to contact each plan directly.
+To obtain more information about plans available on Healthplanfinder, click here, fill out the information, click on “Show Plans,” then click on “More Information on this Plan” for each plan that you want to learn about.
+For more information on what each plan covers based on your household needs, like prescription medications you take, select “Smart Planfinder” on the left side of the page, answer a few short questions, then click “Calculate Smart Choice Plans.”
+Each plan will now display with a “green check” or “red x” next to each item entered in the previous questionnaire indicating whether or not the plan covers that item.
+For more detailed information, such as which services are limited to certain number per year, it is best to contact each plan directly.

 Individual Insurance: What Are Your Choices?

-Thanks to the ACA, you may now enroll in individual insurance in the Washington Health Benefit Exchange.
+The ACA allows most Washington residents to enroll in individual insurance through the Washington Health Benefit Exchange.
 You may also choose to enroll directly with an insurance company.
 Each way has advantages and disadvantages depending on your particular situation.

 The Washington Health Benefit Exchange

 Washington residents can compare and shop for health insurance through the state Health Benefit Exchange website, Washington Healthplanfinder.
 Though almost everyone is eligible to buy insurance through the Exchange, non-citizens without immigration documents are not.
 Insurance plans offered on the exchange are called Qualified Health Plans (QHPs).
 Even though you are no longer required to fill out a Standard Health Questionnaire to get insurance, the process of purchasing insurance through the online marketplace can still be tricky.
-The technology was developed recently and has a number of glitches that still need to be fixed.
 Healthplanfinder has a list of Online Application Quick Tips here.
 If you need help completing the application or enrolling, you can search for a registered In-Person Assister (sometimes called “Navigator”) here, or you can search for a health insurance broker here.

 Shopping on the Exchange may help you find more affordable coverage by allowing you to take advantage of Premium Tax Credits and Cost-Sharing Reductions, government subsidies that make health insurance more affordable for most people.
 If you have access to affordable insurance through your employer or a government program (see above), you may enroll in an Exchange plan but you are not eligible for these cost-saving measures.
 If those limitations do not apply to you, then you may qualify for more affordable coverage if you meet certain criteria.